Our2020View/Our2020View.github.io/tankheaters.md

 I special ordered two Thermaheat pads from our Winnebago dealer, with the agreement that I could return them if they did not work.
 They were shipped directly from the Winnebago factory, so I'm led to believe that these would have ended up on a production motorhome if we had not diverted them from their parts inventory.

-And, upon testing them down in the basement, they didn't work...
-Great.
+And, upon testing them down in the basement ... they didn't work...
+Great, just great.

 To test the pads before installing them, here is what I did: